ChefKissInc/NootedRed/README.md

 This project is under active research and development; There will be crashes here and there, and full support for Renoir-based iGPUs (Like Cezanne, Lucienne, etc.) is a work in progress.

-Right now, Renoir doesn't have fully working acceleration yet (see [Issue #11](https://github.com/NootInc/NootedRed/issues/11) for details,) but you can achieve "partial" acceleration by adding `-nredfbonly` to your boot-args.
-Raven/Raven2-based iGPUs do not need this option to work and will run slower if you add it.
+Right now, Renoir (Ryzen 4XXX series and newer) doesn't have graphics acceleration working yet (see [Issue #11](https://github.com/NootInc/NootedRed/issues/11) for details) but you can achieve "partial" acceleration by adding `-nredfbonly` to your boot-args.

-The kext is fully functional more or less on Raven/Raven2-based iGPUs (Like Picasso).
+The kext is mostly fully functional on Picasso/Raven/Raven2-based iGPUs (Ryzen 3XXX series and older).

 See repository issues for more information.